rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 ### Security of Shamir’s Secret Sharing: A Threat Model

-Shamir’s Secret Sharing offers a high level of security and resilience against specific threats:
+Shamir’s Secret Sharing is relevant against these specific threats:

 1. **Confidentiality**: Since each share does not reveal any information about the secret by itself, unauthorized access to any subset with fewer than `t` shares provides no advantage in recovering the secret.
 2. **Integrity**: Shares can be validated during the reconstruction process, reducing the risk of tampering.